Predictive Scheduling: What You Need to Know

 - Which makes it difficult to fill sudden vacancies with temporary help

-As discussed previously, keeping tabs on schedule preferences is the best way to handle competing demands.
+As discussed previously, keeping tabs on schedule preferences and employee availability is the best way to handle competing demands and provide flexible schedules.

 Rule #6: Schedule Change Notice